jackmcdonnell713/Sustainability_Group/README.md

 SciKitLearn ML library is the machine learning dependencies we used for our intial model, which is a linear regression model.
 After examining the results of the linear regression models, we decided to take a "pause" and really think about the type of analysis that we will use for our final project.
 We may use a limear regression, a multivariate regression, or a multivariate multiple regression, depending on what our data is telling us to use.

+A deeper approach to this analysis would employ the use of machine learning, specifically Random Forest modeling.
+Random Forest modeling employees the use smaller, simpler declision trees built from a random subset of features and generally are weak learners on their own.
+Collectively, however, the aggregate of these weak learners creates a powerful, robust model!
+Random Forest modeling is robust against overfitting given that the weak learners are each trained on a different subset of data, are robust to both outliers and nonlinear data, and enable users to rank the importance of input variables.
+At this time, we are working towards creating a Random Forest model for our analysis.

 ### Dashboard
 Tableau Public is what we will use as our visualization tool because we find the program to be intuitive and fun to use.